AncyThomas-dev/Cybersecurity/Azure/readme.md

 Use the following settings for this VM:

-- Resource group: Chose the same resource group that you created for the Purple Team.
+- Resource group: Chose the same resource group that I created for the Purple Team.

 - Virtual machine name: "Jump-Box-Provisioner."

-- Region: Used the same region that you used for your other resources.
+- Region: Used the same region that I used for other resources.

 - Image: Chose the Ubuntu Server 18.04 option.